M.A.

 THE INSIGHT

-Health-conscious adults are exhausted by food morality.
+Health-conscious adults are tired of food morality.

 17THE BIG IDEA